Silence is golden; security vs SEO?

 If we can achieve this, then we don’t even need to set a 404 HTTP status; WordPress will do it for us.

-But that’s easier said than done, because ouir index files don’t necessarily know where the files we need to load ‘live’.
+But that’s easier said than done because our index files don’t necessarily know where the files we need to load ‘live’.
 WordPress can be installed in multiple ways and places (e.g., in a subfolder, or on a subdomain), and we have no reliable way to locate the parts we need.

 - When the site is first installed, all of our